goonstation/goonstation/README.md

 [<img src=".github/assets/setup.png" alt="Setup" width="150" align="left">](https://hackmd.io/@goonstation/docs/%2F%40goonstation%2Fdev)

-Want to get the code up and running?
-This guide is the place to go. <br>***Be sure to follow it exactly!*** If you need help, visit the #imcoder channel on our Discord.
+Want to get the code up and running to test changes?
+This guide is the place to go.
+<br>***Be sure to follow it exactly!*** If you need help, visit the #imcoder channel on our Discord.

 ## COMMUNITY